shivam01anand/shivamanand.github.io/_posts/2023-07-16-first-half-marathon.md

     - My butts were hurting.
 Butts!
 The loyal support you rely on for 12 hours a day gave up.
     - Heels were on fire.
 I know how pam felt.
     - Knees hurt so much that my road accident from years ago felt like a joke.
 And those wounds used to hurt so much, even touching it generated visuals.
     - My back hurts.
-Don't know how, and how shoulders feel file.
+Don't know how, and how my shoulders feel file.

 "Objectively" speaking, it was terrible but there's a story here.
 One deserving a firm note in life's diary.